-Order of magnitude estimates should also include a complete list of project assumptions, risks identified to date (including an assessment of probable impacts should any risk event occur), the scope of the project as represented by the degree of specificity in the current Work Breakdown Structure (WBS), and any other gaps or unknowns in project information that remain to be filled in.
-During this phase, often in the Initiation or Create phase, provide some detailed context about how the estimate was derived.
-Also, identify what is required to improve the precision of the estimate.
+Order of magnitude estimates should also include a complete list of project assumptions, risks identified to date (including an assessment of probable impacts should any risk event occur), the scope of the project as represented by the degree of specificity in the current work breakdown structure, and any other gaps or unknowns in project information that remain to be filled in.
+During this phase, often in the initiation or commonly referred to as the create phase[AU: clarify; is this initiation or create phase?], provide some detailed context about how the estimate was derived.
+Also identify what is required to improve the precision of the estimate.

 The goal at this point of project iteration is to establish the synchronicity between the PMO and the business groups, where the PMO will have the opportunity to discuss options for improving cost burn rates while delivering high-performing projects.
-This is the time when the PMO and the business groups will be fully engaged and they will be ready to determine if refinements to the budget or project requirements are needed.
+This is the time when the PMO and the business groups will be fully engaged and ready to determine if refinements to the budget or project requirements are needed.

 Using the orders of magnitude that are referred to in the budget process is an effective way of managing stakeholder expectations about what may potentially drive variance in project costs at later stages in the project lifecycle.

 The control parameters for a project are believed to be budget and work or debt limits and resource limits.
 Product functionality determined by PPM requirements and time are control parameters, but money is a constraint.
 Also assume that productivity (resource work invested) and quality are the two control parameters that represent the costs aspect.
-These four parameters lead to what we like to call the PPM Efficiency Quadrant: where constraints are balanced by requirements, allowing results or outcomes to be measured and ranked.
+These four parameters lead to what we like to call the PPM efficiency quadrant, where constraints are balanced by requirements, allowing results or outcomes to be measured and ranked.

 Whenever a budget is determined, it will be applied to allocate resources to the project.
-A high-functioning PPM environment will enable the PM and other stakeholders the ability to determine resource allocation, including skill set, location, availability, etc. This collaboration leads to more effective establishment and control of the budget depreciation against work completed across the enterprise.
-The choices made also have an influence on the progress of the project and an impact on the quality.
-With the same amount of money, different choices can be made and this will lead to a different type of project governance.
+A high-functioning PPM environment will enable the project manager and other stakeholders to determine resource allocation, including skill set, location, availability, and others.
+This collaboration leads to more effective establishment and control of the budget depreciation against work completed across the enterprise.
+The choices made also have an influence on project progress and an impact on quality.
+With the same amount of money, different choices can be made that will lead to a different type of project governance.
+[AU: OK, or clarify]

 The requirements and the duration or elapsed time of a proposed project (or in some cases changes to in-flight projects) determine the amount of budget required.
 The productivity and the quality determine the way the budget will be used.
 The four parameters are dependent on each other.
-Whenever one of the parameters needs to be changed, the other parameters need to be re-tuned.
+Whenever one parameter needs to be changed, the others need to be retuned.

 Changes based on scope change or constraints present issues that impact the project.
 Examples include but are not limited to: